Machiry/machiry.github.io/_pages/research.md

 ---

 My research, in general, has an applied flavor.
-Specifically, a principled solution is customized to the underlying domain to achieve both practical and (mostly) formal guarantees.
+Specifically, a principled solution will be customized to the underlying domain to achieve both practical and (mostly) formal guarantees.

 ## Embedded Systems Security